Discover 8 reasons why you should take your creative business online

-From the infamous 2020 toilet roll shortage and within just the few weeks, the recent shortages of commodities on supermarket shelves along with the run on the petrol pumps that left the country (and our patience) well… out of gas!
+From the infamous 2020 toilet roll shortage and the increasingly empty supermarket shelves, to the run on the petrol pumps that left the country (and our patience) well… out of gas!
 Unfortunately, all the evidence seems to suggest trends such as panic buying and irregular supply chains are set to continue.

 Primarily it gives you reliability and security you simply cannot get otherwise and in fact it is for this reason that hybrid markets becoming the dominant form of the ‘event’ world is probably inevitable.
 Therefore, if you operate or are even thinking of operating your own market stall but are unsure whether to also take it online, please read on for a list of reasons why its addition could be the way forward for your growing business…